Defeating a Motion to Dismiss a Franchise Case in Federal Court

 Summary disposition of litigation, especially antitrust cases, is disfavored and amendments should be liberally granted so that all cases may be decided on their merits.
 Food Basket Inc. v.
 Albertson’s Inc., 383 F.2d 785 (10th Cir.
 1967).
 Thus, a motion to dismiss on the basis of the pleadings alone should rarely be granted.
 A court must accept as true all facts that are well-pleaded in the complaint, and it must view those facts in the light most favorable to the plaintiff.
 Lewis v.
 Brautigam, 227 F.2d 124 (5th Cir.
 1955).
 A complaint should not be dismissed unless there is no possibility that the plaintiff can recover under the allegations of his complaint.
 International Erectors Inc. v.
 Wilhoit Steel Erectors & Rental Service, 400 F.2d 465 (5th Cir.
 1968).
 417 F.2d at 205.
 [Emphasis added].

 Based upon the above authorities, if a complaint properly alleges all aspects of each statute together with the support of the facts specific to the case, the franchisee should survive a motion to dismiss the complaint.

-Have a question for Mitchell?
-Ask or leave a comment below!
+Have a question for Mitchell or want to leave a comment?
+Click here.